Rajeswari189/Python-Assessment-No-2/README.md

 # Python Assignment 2

-This submission includes all required tasks for Topic 1 and Topic 2 of the assignment.
+This submission includes all required tasks for Topic 1 and Topic 2 of the assignment. and I have installed the vs-code(IDE) and python3 in local machine(laptop)

 ## Files Included